Jotrorox/napi/README.md

 ## :dart: About ##

-JToml is a simple Java Library to read and write TOML files.
-Right now it's not feature complete, but I'm working on it.
-If you want to help me, feel free to do so.
+Napi is a simple project that allows you to query different APIs and cache the data.\
+This project is still in development and I am working on adding more features to it.\
+If you have any suggestions or ideas, feel free to open an issue or a pull request.

 ## :sparkles: Features ##